 This information will shape the messages your employees spread elsewhere on the web through employer reviews, informational interviews, and social media updates.
 And it’ll help you build a reputation that attracts a talented workforce.

-If you want to attract the best talent, there’s no choice but to compete for it.
+If you want to attract the best talent, demonstrate you know how to enhance employee experience for your workers.
 You need a concrete strategy that brands your organization as an exceptional place to work.
 And at the core of this strategy is a modern intranet platform.

-For instance, Blink offers an encrypted and fully secure private messaging system to facilitate efficient communication between members of your hiring team.
-On top of that, our robust form-building functionality enables your HR division to create application materials tailored to each vacancy.
+Encrypted and fully secure private messaging between members of your hiring team (or any of your workers) should be a priority.
+Blink offers this and robust form-building functionality that enables your HR division to create application materials tailored to each vacancy.

-Onboarding processes often consist of many meetings and conferences, along with many files and folders that need to be reviewed, filled, and submitted to different departments.
+Onboarding processes often consist of many meetings and conferences, along with tons of files and folders that need to be reviewed, filled, and submitted to different departments.